wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 ## Blockchain Data Usage

-During all the stages of calculations, the dApp script operates the same blockchain data.
+During all the stages of computations, the dApp script operates the same blockchain data.

 ### 1. Entries of dApp's Own Data Storage

 Due to the suspension of other transactions involving the dApp (see above), the dApp's data storage entries do not change from the start of the script execution until the end.
-The dApp script can get data from its own storage at any stage, that is, in any of the transactions in the calculation sequence, using the following functions:
+The dApp script can get data from its own storage at any stage, that is, in any of the transactions in the computation sequence, using the following functions:

 | Name | Description |
 | :--- | :--- |